ivankr9/keyboardHero/README.md

 It's small project to make a musical instrument out of a computer keyboard.

+problems:
-for less lag use wired connections
+for less lag use wired connections simultaneous playing of notes is better on mechanical keyboards
 ```
 requirements:
 pygame